JMSkelton/ModeMap/README.md

 An extension of the method to study the effect of the phonon instabilities in MAPbI<sub>3</sub> on the electronic structure is described in [Ref.
 3](#Ref3).

 This method implemented in these codes is very similar in principle to the "Decoupled Anharmonic Mode Approximation" technique developed in [Ref.
-4](#Ref4), albeit with the simplification that in this implementation the potential-surface mapping and analysis would notmally only be performed for selected modes.
+4](#Ref4), albeit with the simplification that in this implementation the potential-surface mapping and analysis would normally only be performed for selected modes.

 Citation
 --------